zhangzhengde0225/Xiwu/README.md

 ```
 @misc{zhang2024xiwu,
       title={Xiwu: A Basis Flexible and Learnable LLM for High Energy Physics},
-      author={Zhengde Zhang and Yiyu Zhang and Haodong Yao and Jianwen Luo and Rui Zhao and Bo Huang and Jiameng Zhao and Yipu Liao and Ke Li and Lina Zhao and Jun Cao and Fazhi Qi and Changzheng Yuan},
+      author={Zhengde Zhang and Yiyu Zhang and Haodong Yao and Jianwen Luo and Rui Zhao and Bo Huang and Jiameng Zhao and Yipu Liao and Ke Li and Lina Zhao and Fazhi Qi and Changzheng Yuan},
       year={2024},
       eprint={2404.08001},
       archivePrefix={arXiv},